Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - The sniper class from Xcom: Enemy Unknown is the go-to long distance fighter.
 They're the only class whose hit chance gets better with longer range, which combined with their squadsight ability to shoot at any enemy that can be seen means that provided there are no obstacles, they could be shooting at enemies from the other side of the map.

-- Although this trope generally doesn't come into play for first-person shooters for reasons mentioned above, the Sniper of Team Fortress 2 still qualifies for this trope because his sniper rifle is perfectly accurate and its damage is largely unaffected by range, whereas pretty much every combat-oriented class is encourage to fight at fairly close range by fairly inaccurate weapons and severe damage penalties for attacking from far away.
+- Although this trope generally doesn't come into play for first-person shooters for reasons mentioned above, the Sniper of Team Fortress 2 still qualifies for this trope because his sniper rifle is perfectly accurate and its damage is largely unaffected by range, whereas pretty much every combat-oriented class is encourage to fight at fairly close range by inaccuracy of Hit Scan weapons, slow movement speed of projectiles, and/or severe damage penalties for attacking from far away.
+Sniper is thus favored to attack from a distance because the damage loss to all other classes' attacks makes up for his low health and slow attack speed.

 - Grit from Advance Wars.
 His indirect units have increased firepower and range, but his direct units are weaker.